 Malcolm

-Malcolm is a long-term project about my father, who was diagnosed initially with manic depression and later with schizophrenia.
-These terms have always felt like desperate attempts to categorize various experiences they cannot contain.
-We didn’t talk about it, but it effected the whole family, and we’ve all experienced our own ‘mental illnesses’ since.
-I’m interested in suppressed mad histories and the burgeoning Consumer/Survivor/X-inmate movement.
-I identify with how this composite term expresses ambivalence toward the medical-model of madness (a term ‘mad-activists’ reclaim), in how it both supports and dehumanizes different individuals.
+Terms like manic depression and schizophrenia have always felt to me like desperate attempts to categorize various experiences they cannot contain.
+I wonder how much of these ‘diseases’ are actually just extremes on the spectrum of all human experience.
+I’m interested in suppressed histories people deemed mad, and the burgeoning Consumer/Survivor/X-inmate movement.
+I identify with how this term expresses ambivalence toward the medical-model of madness (a word ‘mad-activists’ reclaim), in how it supports and dehumanizes different individuals.
+Malcolm had a fraught relationship with Northern Ireland Mental Health Services, and it is hard to know how much he was helped or harmed by their treatment.